Halfway Houses in Mobile, AL

 Services provided:

-• Residential treatment, residential long term treatment and short-term residential treatment
+• Residential rehab, residential long term treatment and outpatient rehabilitation

 • Payment assistance